cwcyau/ai-safety-design/README.md

 ## Purpose

 The purpose of this workshop is to introduce participants to two illustrative examples where medical AI could be used.
-Participants will gain understanding of the:
+Participants will:

-- the way in which AI is different to conventional software
+- gain understanding of the way in which AI is different to conventional software
-- the issues that AI
+- discuss the issues that AI poses in these medical settings
+- provide a response to future AI for medical design

 ## Before the workshop